Skip to navigation Skip to content

 For students who are not exempt from providing their parent(s)/guardian(s)' income, the family home:

-• is/was the address where the student's parent(s)/guardian(s) reside on the day they commenced the relevant TAP approved course, and
+• is/was the address where the student's parent(s)/guardian(s) live on the day they started their course, and

-• remains the family home up to the first TAP assessment date
+• continues to be the family home up to the first TAP assessment date

 For students who are exempt from providing their parent(s)/guardian(s) income the family home is the place where they resided 6 months before commencing the approved tertiary course.